 Pickups and drop-offs:

 Ensure your passenger is waiting and ready for pickup before approaching the pickup area.
 All vehicles at Melbourne Airport have a one-minute standing time limit to avoid traffic jams.
-If your passenger needs time, you can wait for free in the wait zone for 30 min or park for 15 minutes in the terminal car parks.
-Although free for the first 15 minutes, it is AUD15 afterwards for an hour and AUD49 for longer.
-To get to the one-minute pickup road, follow the signs; public pickup.
+If your passenger needs time, you can wait for free in the Wait Zone for 60 minutes (on Mercer Drive); then AUD 4 (60 mins–2 hours), or Terminal rates after.
+Note: New expanded free pick-up/drop-off zones at T123 Transport Hub open late 2026.
+Although free for the first 15 minutes in terminal car parks (AUD 15/hour after), it is AUD 16/day Value drive-up.
+To get to the one-minute pickup road, follow the signs (Public Pickup).
 The waiting zone is located on Mercer Drive.

 Park your car at Melbourne Airport: